ir-uam/RecSys2020/README.md

   	java -cp .\target\TargetSampling-0.1-jar-with-dependencies.jar es.uam.ir.targetsampling.Initialize

-This program generates the folders and files described in [Output files generated upon initialization](#output-files-generated-upon-initialization).
+This program generates the folders and files described in section [Output files generated upon initialization](#output-files-generated-upon-initialization) below.

 Once the previous command has finished, the results for the figures are generated with the following command: